Skip to Content

 Just when you think you’ve explored enough of Italian cuisine, head to Sicily.

-With rich pasta dishes and enough citrus to tantalize even the most well-traveled tastebuds, the island’s cuisine offers its own take.
+With rich pasta dishes to tantalize even the most well-traveled taste buds, the island’s cuisine offers its own take.

-In the Sicilian capital, Aja Mola is one of the best seafood restaurants, serving dishes like tagliolini pasta with shrimps for a first course and tuna belly with veal tongue and grilled watermelon as a main.
+In the Sicilian capital, Aja Mola is one of the best seafood restaurants, serving dishes like marinated mackerel with citrus fruits as an appetizer and linguine with clams as a main.

 Archestrato di Gela (Palermo)

-If you fancy pizza in Sicily, look no further than Archestrato di Gela, widely regarded to have the best pizza on the island.
+If you fancy pizza in Palermo, look no further than Archestrato di Gela, widely regarded to have the best pizza on the island.

-While you don’t need to book for many Italian pizzerias, this is a particularly popular spot, so you’d be wise to reserve your table at least two days in advance.
+While you don’t need to book for many Italian pizzerias, this is a particularly popular spot, so book a table at least two days in advance.

 10 Other Italy travel tips